DIY Velvet Pumpkin Tutorial

 Cut the velvet twice as wide as it is tall.
 The fabric for the three pumpkins shown is cut 16 by 8 inches, 14 by 7 inches, and 12 by 6 inches.

-(Note: If you are willing to use more fabric, cut a circle of fabric, Then stitch along the outside edge of the circle, eliminating the bottom gathering and the seam.
+(Note: If you are willing to use more fabric, cut a circles of fabric with diameters of 16″, 14″ and 12 inches Then stitch along the outside edge of the circle, eliminating the bottom gathering and the seam.
 The rest of the tutorial is the same.)

 Fold the fabric good side together, sew along one side with a sewing machine forming a tube.
 Turn it right side out.